fpipita/babel-plugin-css-tag-postcss/README.md

 You also need to have `@babel/core` and `postcss` packages installed and properly configured for your build process.

 Note: this package uses `ESM` as its primary packaging format.
-If you need the `commonjs` package, you can reference it by appending the `/commonjs` suffix to the package name, e.g. `babel-plugin-css-tag-postcss/commonjs`.
+If you need to reference the `commonjs` package, you can grab it by appending the `/commonjs` suffix to the package name, e.g. `@fpipita/babel-plugin-css-tag-postcss/commonjs`.

 ## Usage